jmonclard/MopScreens/README.md

 # MopScreens
 Large event results display for MeOS

+###2016-11-07 Version planned to be used for PACA night orienteering on November the 19th
+####What's New ?
+[x] Better support of 1, 2, 3 and 4 panels modes

+[x] Up to 15 radio control supported (in 1 panel mode individual race)

+[x] Better suport for homemade radio system (based on LoRa technology) with real time radio quality and battery level display superimposed on map.
+Ask for details.

+####Known bugs
+[ ] Multistages competition are not correctly handled (no cumulative time)

+[ ] Documentation is no more up to date, but still help.

+####Missing features
+[ ] Add multilines scrolling.
+Well not sure it is really useful...

+[ ] Allow course based instead of class based display (may require some changes in MeOS)

 ###2016-05-04 Version used for French Clubs Championship
 ####What's New ?
 [x] Rows height have been decreased in order to stack more lines on the screen